Q: Soft/Hard Health and Stamina bars, Hunger. What are they for?

 Q: Trading posts.
 What are they?

 A: Trading posts are what makes the world economics spin.
-The trading post is a special type of building which allows players to exchange their goods.
+The trading post is a special type of an Outpost which allows players to exchange their goods.
 Its core functioning isn’t complicated: players are placing the goods in the trading post and set the price for them.
 Together, trading posts are emerging as an enormous system, where players can see the trade offers from every trading post in the Realm.
-However, if feudalists will decide to buy a specific item this way, they will have to move on to the territorial location of this trading post.

 One will have to bring his gold to the post where the item is stored and conduct the trade there.
 In short, every trading post will show every trade offer, but only one post will be able to distribute the good from that specific offer.

 And yes, medieval times are not to be called medieval without a certain risk, emerging out of nowhere.
-It’s fair to say, that goods stored are not safe and can be destroyed and partly looted by a guild you’re currently warring with if they succeed at raiding and destroying the Trade post.
+It’s fair to say, that goods stored are not safe and can be taken by a guild you’re currently warring with if they succeed at raiding and capturing the Trade post.

 Resources and skills needed for building the Trading post can be found here.